Click Tabs to View Guidance by Letter

 -

-Gomillion vs. Lightfoot (1960) – Supreme Court rules that drawing of election districts so Black people constitute a minority in all districts violates the 15th Amendment.
+Gomillion vs. Lightfoot (1960) – Supreme Court rules that drawing election districts so Black people constitute a minority in all districts violates the 15th Amendment.

 -